 Your first consultation with a herbalist will usually cost between £40 and £80 for an hour.
 Further appointments are usually shorter so are likely to cost less, perhaps around £30.
 You will also have to pay for the herbs you are prescribed.
 These costs vary from place to place within the UK.
 It is very important that you have your treatments with a qualified herbal therapist.

-Currently in the UK, traditional Chinese medicine practitioners and herbal medicine practitioners are regulated by the Health Professions Council.
+Currently in the UK, traditional Chinese medicine practitioners and herbal medicine practitioners are regulated by the Health and Care Professions Council.
 They can give you details of registered practitioners in your area.
 Most practitioners will also be registered with one of the herbal medicine organisations listed below.

 - Ask the therapist how many years of training they've had and how long they've been practicing